 In sum, our findings suggest that individuals who have performed an act of extraordinary altruism can be distinguished from healthy controls by increased right amygdala volume, as well as heightened responsiveness in right amygdala to fearful facial expressions, which may support enhanced recognition of these expressions.”

-I was disappointed that the researchers stopped short of causal explanations.
+The researchers stopped short of causal explanations.
 They stated in the study’s abstract that:

 “Individual variation in altruistic tendencies may be genetically mediated”

-I think that it would have been within the scope of the study had the researchers continued on to examine:
+It would have been within the scope of the study had the researchers continued on to examine:

 - What may have happened in the subjects’ lives to possibly cause their neurobiological and psychological attributes?